© Bank of America Corporation. All rights reserved.

 No, one of the great advantages of an HSA is that you're not required to take money out of it by any given date, such as the end of the year—you can save and may even be able to invest your balance until you need it.
 If you lose your job and continue insurance coverage under COBRA, you can use your HSA to pay your premiums.
 Another plus: Even if you leave the employer that originally sponsored your HSA, you can roll the balance over to another HSA—either one offered by your new employer or an HSA you open yourself.

 Anticipating that you won't be using the account anytime soon?
 Then consider mutual funds or other investment options better suited for the long term.
-Be aware that your account balance might have to reach a certain amount before your provider allows you to invest it in mutual funds, and you may need to maintain a certain cash balance in your account.
+Be aware that your account balance might have to reach a certain amount before your provider allows you to invest it, and you may need to maintain a certain cash balance in your account.

 An HSA may not be right for everybody.
 You might prefer to select a health insurance plan with a lower deductible, in which case you wouldn't be eligible to contribute to an HSA.
 Or you might, for instance, have other savings priorities—like building a general emergency fund—that leave little room in your budget for funding yet another savings account.
 Or if you're young and in good health, you might decide you'd rather devote any spare cash to investing in an IRA or other account dedicated solely to retirement.